Kenjugs/md-rss/README.md

 manga, with spaces replaced with underscores (_).
 For example, "One Piece" would become "One_Piece".

-An RSS file can be accessed by running this app and then pointing your RSS client to `http://localhost:3000/{manga_name_here}/rss.xml`.
+An RSS file can be accessed by running this app and then navigating your internet browser to `http://localhost:3000/` and clicking through the directory listing to the `rss.xml` file.

 ### Account information
 Modify the file `md-rss-poll/authentication.js` to have your correct account information.